WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 - Ensure consistency (of the right things) and get rid of the junk
 - Nice UI, thoughtful touches, nice transitions and animations, careful use of icons, color and layout.
 Don't generate SVG icons, just use existing lucide etc already imported

+# Inbox

+The work offline setting does not appear to work, is still live.
+Same with New messages settings.
+Clear Data button doesn't do anything.
+These seem mocked.
+I guess that's ok until we get to the settings.
+User Settings is a poor clone of user profile and signup screens
+I would like for the work offline setting to work.
+The notification settings we need to think about where those persist.
+Probably in device storage somewhere
+Until we figure it out we can hide / remove them

+# Bugs

+When user sets up profile, it should look and see if there is an existing profile with a matching username and if it does it should show that user the info and ask if it is them or if they want to create a new profile.

 ## Fixed Bugs